 The final pillar of blockchain-based legal notice is the administration of payment to eligible claimants.
-Our process includes a range of flexible distribution options, including traditional checks and modern digital methods such as ACH, PayPal, Zelle, and, where legally permissible, cryptocurrency payments.
-This ensures that claimants receive funds in a manner that is secure, traceable, and aligned with their preferred payment method.
+Our process includes a range of flexible distribution options, including both traditional checks and modern digital methods such as ACH, PayPal, Zelle, and-where legally permissible-cryptocurrency payments.
+This ensures that claimants have access to funds in a manner that is secure, traceable, and suited to their preferred method of receiving money.